-- c) The drug or device is appropriate to the condition being treated, and: - (1) Accepted dosages per references. - (2) Generic medications are ordered if appropriate. - d) A plan for follow-up is written in the patient's chart and provided to the patient. - e) The prescription must be written in patient's Epic chart, including name of drug, strength, instructions and quantity, and signature of the ALP.
+- d) A plan for follow-up is written in the patient's chart and provided to the patient. - e) The prescription must be written in patient's Epic chart, including name of drug, strength, instructions and quantity, and signature of the ALP.